elainewlin/MusicParsed/README.md

     - lyrics: string with the lyrics
     - label: string with label of the section i.e. "Chorus", "Verse 1"

-- Python script parser.py makes it easy to generate the JSON files
+- parser-cli (`yarn parser`) makes it easy to generate the JSON files
-  - URLParser class: URL of a song --> text file of a song
-  - TextParser class: text file of a song --> JSON file of a song